ulijyang/learning103/raw-text-CP.md

 == cp

-Copy files and directories to and from containers.
+Copy files and directories to and from containers using the following example.

 .Example: Copy a file from the `python-1-mz2rf` Pod to the local file system
 ----